-Our self – care program is a unique alternative to traditional “oral hygiene instruction”, which is typically somewhat brief and generally non-interactive.
+At Dr. Bobby Brown and Associates, our self – care program is a unique alternative to traditional “oral hygiene instruction”, which is typically somewhat brief and generally non-interactive.

 This personal consultation with our Preventive Dental Assistant Laura consists of a thorough assessment of your individualized oral health care needs.
 A customized program will be designed to enable you to achieve and maintain optimal oral health.